Gimbal

 • yaw_rad_s (float) – Yaw angular velocity

-class mavsdk.gimbal.Attitude(euler_angle_forward, quaternion_forward, euler_angle_north, quaternion_north, angular_velocity, timestamp_us)
+class mavsdk.gimbal.Attitude(gimbal_id, euler_angle_forward, quaternion_forward, euler_angle_north, quaternion_north, angular_velocity, timestamp_us)

 Bases: object